-The Kingdom of Saudi Arabia is a developed country in

-the Middle East, and was established in 1902 by King Abdul Aziz Bin Saud.
-The religion of Saudi Arabia is Islam and a 2003 estimate, is approximately 24.3 million people, with one of the fastest growth rates in the world (Kronmere,
+The Kingdom of Saudi Arabia is a developed country in the Middle East, and was established in 1902 by King Abdul-Aziz Bin Saud.
+The religion of Saudi Arabia is Islam and Arabic is the native language.
+The population, according to a 2003 estimate, is approximately 24.3 million people, with one of the fastest growth rates in the world (Kronmere,